 Youth Alliance for a Healthier Alaska (YAHA)

-Applications for the 2014-2015 session will be accepted from February 5 to March 14, 2014.
-Please click on the link below to download application.
+Recruitment has been extended!
+Final applications for the 2014-2015 session will be due June 13, 2014.
+Please click on the link below to download an application.

 Download the 2014-2015 Application Here

 Please see YAHAs youth advisory projects and community actions plans below!

 The mission of the Youth Alliance for a Healthier Alaska is to advise the Adolescent Health program and other Division of Public Health programs and to create interventions designed at improving the lives of adolescents in Alaska.